What does Vanessa mean?

 Vanessa Annistyn (V.A.), ..

-Vanessa is a very popular first name for females (#195 out of 4276, Top 5%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Vanessa is a very prominent first name for women (#195 out of 4276, Top 5%) but an uncommon surname for both adults and children.
+(2000 U.S. Demographics)

 Vanessa entered the list in 1940-1949 and reached its highest rank of #47 in the U.S. during 1980-1989, and is at #185 presently.
 (Top 2000 Names, 2015)